 We use plant-derived fabrics and upholstery materials in an effort to remove livestock agriculture from our supply chain.
 For cushions, we use materials like natural latex, wood wool, and burlap to achieve different profiles and support, instead of synthetic foams and plastics which require an unsustainable carbon footprint to produce and dispose of.

-The process of finishing furniture is a place where great strides can be made in the furniture manufacturing industry.
-Sterling and Six uses readily biodegradable materials like naturally occurring and sustainable resins, oils and waxes.
+A key leverage point in the furniture manufacturing industry is the process of finishing furniture.
+We use readily biodegradable materials like naturally occurring and sustainable resins, oils and waxes.
 Currently, the most durable clear finishes involve the use of acrylics or polyurethanes.
-When necessary, SAS applies these finishes in water-based formulas by brushing instead of spraying.
-Brushing drastically reduces the waste of these low VOC (Volatile Organic Compound) finishes, and eliminates the atomization of the particles in the air, ensuring a safe work environment for its employees.
+When necessary, we apply these finishes in water-based formulas by brushing instead of spraying.
+Brushing drastically reduces the waste of these low VOC (Volatile Organic Compound) finishes, and eliminates the atomization of the particles in the air, ensuring a safe work environment for employees.

 We recycle 100% of our post-consumer paper, plastic and metal products.